steipete/Aspects/README.md

 ------------
 The simplest option is to use `pod "Aspects"`.

-You can also add the two files `Aspects.h/m`.
+You can also add the two files `Aspects.h/m` to your project.
 There are no further requirements.

 Compatibility and Limitations
 -----------------------------